Ger/Hist 278, Spring 2022: Medieval Answers to Modern Problems: 7 1/2 weeks course, all asynchronous

 GRADING: (100% total)

-1. 2 in-class exams (10% for the first, 10% for the second exam = 20%): always bring a blue book for the exam.
-We always will have essay questions.
+1. 2 in-class exams (20% for the first, 20% for the second exam = 40%): We will use the Tophat LMS, relying on multiple-choice answers.
 The second exam will be more comprehensive, including the historical components once again.

 Each essay will be graded as follows:

 Must be typed, with at least 1" margin on all sides, at least 12 points letter size.
-Bring the print-out to class when paper is due.
-Submit also in electronic form to the dropboxes in D2L in time before the due date, though only the paper copy will count for the grading.
+Upload to the assignment box in D2L in time before the due date, though only the paper copy will count for the grading.
 Keep in mind that each paper will be automatically examined as to the degree of similarities with other papers by yourself, your classmates, published studies by scholars, and online material (turnitin software!).
-You will always receive an automatic confirmation from dropbox that you have submitted your paper.
+You will always receive an automatic confirmation from the assignment that you have submitted your paper.
 Make sure to keep that alert as proof that your submission has worked well.
-If your paper is not in the dropbox, I cannot help you, and you will lose all your points.
-When there is suspicion of plagiarism, I will call you in for a conference, and the consequences for plagiarism might be very harsh.
-Do not write your paper together with a classmate, though you can, of course, discuss the topics with him/her, or with one of the preceptors.
+If your paper is not in the assignment box, I cannot help you, and you will lose all your points.
+When there is suspicion of plagiarism, I will call you in for a conference, and the consequences of plagiarism might be very harsh.
+Do not write your paper together with a classmate, though you can, of course, discuss the topics with him/her, or with one of the preceptors, if available.
 If you copy from another paper/chapter/article in print or online, without acknowledging the author and without indicating the extent to which you have copied by means of quotation marks and references, you commit plagiarism.
 Even if you quote and indicate so, limit this to a minimum because only your own work/words will count.
+You must also not copy from your previous work.

 Argument: Good use of original text to illustrate the thesis; complex argument based on a solid knowledge of the text; convincing organization; engage with one outside source: 50 pts.
-If you do not engage with a critical secondary source at all, loss of 15 points, if only fleetingly or superficially, loss of 10 points.
+If you do not engage with a critical secondary source at all, loss of 10 points, if only fleetingly or superficially, loss of 5 points.
+There are very simple ways of referring to an outside source: While, whereas, although, even though, in contrast to, following x's argument, according to, regarding this issue, x has claimed, etc.

 Conclusion: Convincing connection with the thesis, good summary of the argument, final comment on the outside source (negatively or positively), concise formulation; 20 pts.

-Outside Sources: Each time you must engage with at least one pertinent outside source, i.e., a critical study of recent vintage (not from prior to 1960!).
+Outside Sources: Each time you must engage with at least one pertinent outside source, i.e., a critical study of recent vintage (not from prior to 1980! and it must be an article or chapter in a scholarly book dealing with the Middle Ages and then specifically with your topic).
 This must be a solid piece of scholarship, published in a reputable journal, edited volume, or the like (no webpage articles, unless it's an online journal by its own right).
 Bring in the author's opinion and use it either to support your own argument or demonstrate why you believe that that other opinion misreads the text.
 Loss of points if no source used, or if inappropriate.
 Pertinent means that the scholar writes about the text you are discussing.
 You can lose up to 10 points if this does not happen systematically in your paper.
 Mostly, this will show in the argument!
+Include the full bibliographical information of your source at the end of your paper!
+You must also list at least 4 other relevant studies in that bibliography, either books (monographs) or collected volumes, or articles and chapters in books.
+So, always a bibliography of 5 titles, one of which you identify as the one source that you have engaged with.

 Format: Write down your first last name, SI, class, instructor, term, year on the top of your paper.
 Next follows the title.
 Next the thesis in bold.